-The Adherence Estimator[®] is a unique tool that can be easily integrated into practice workflow to assess possible primary nonadherence when discussing a new medication.
+The Adherence Estimator® is a useful tool that can be easily integrated into practice workflow to assess possible primary nonadherence when discussing a new medication.

-The Adherence Estimator[®] is:
+The Adherence Estimator® is:

 - Validated and patient-centered.
-Learn more by reviewing this 2009 study titled, The Adherence Estimator: a brief, proximal screener for patient propensity to adhere to prescription medications for chronic disease. - Designed to help gauge a patients' likelihood of adhering to newly prescribed oral medication for certain chronic, asymptomatic conditions. - Responses to just three brief survey questions provide a score (high, medium or low) indicating the probability of medication nonadherence to a newly prescribed oral medication for certain chronic asymptomatic conditions.
+Learn more by reviewing this 2009 study titled, The Adherence Estimator: a brief, proximal screener for patient propensity to adhere to prescription medications for chronic disease. - Designed to help gauge a patient's likelihood of adhering to newly prescribed oral medication for certain chronic, asymptomatic conditions. - Responses to just three brief survey questions provide a score (high, medium, or low) indicating the probability of medication nonadherence to a newly prescribed oral medication for certain chronic asymptomatic conditions.

-Incorporate the Adherence Estimator[®] into your workflow in one or more of the following ways:
+Incorporate the Adherence Estimator® into your workflow in one or more of the following ways:

-- Quickly assess adherence at determined intervals by utilizing the online assessment link during medication reconciliation and enter results in a structured data field. - Print a copy of the Adherence Estimator[®] for patients to complete in the waiting room or during their office visit.
+- Quickly assess adherence at determined intervals by utilizing the online assessment link during medication reconciliation and enter results in a structured data field.
+Patient results are displayed on page 4 of the tool. - Print a copy of the Adherence Estimator® for patients to complete in the waiting room or during their office visit.
 Document results and scan the form to the patient record.